crawsome/spellingpractice/readme.md

 # spellingpractice
 *2018 Colin Burke*

-practice spelling with an assortment of features, dictionary lookup, and text-to-speech
+Practice spelling with an assortment of features, dictionary lookup, and text-to-speech

 ## How to use:
 Currently, run test.py.
 Here are the features: